What is a Malware?

 Security solutions like ExeonTrace: effective protection from “simple” malware to “Advanced Persistent Threats (APTs)”, i.e., very advanced, persistent threats.

-When it comes to malware protection, it is crucial to deploy effective security solutions that are designed to prevent intrusion into the system.
-Protection hardware and software targeted at the endpoint or endpoints include firewalls or so-called, security solution that monitors endpoints to detect attacks from the outside, such as via PCs, file servers, smartphones or Internet-of-Things (IoT) devices.
+When it comes to protecting your systems, it is crucial to deploy effective security solutions designed to prevent intrusions.
+Protective hardware and software targeted at endpoints include firewalls and security solutions that monitor these points to detect external attacks, such as those coming through PCs, file servers, smartphones, or Internet-of-Things (IoT) devices.

 Most of the time, however, threats, especially more sophisticated ones, are already “in the system” and can only be stopped by analyzing network traffic with a so-called NDR (Network Detection and Response) to detect threats and intervene in time.
 One such solution is ExeonTrace, an advanced network monitoring and threat analysis platform.
 ExeonTrace offers a comprehensive set of features to help organizations protect themselves from malware threats.